 ¶ Ali S. Qadeer, Toronto

 Ali Shamas Qadeer is a designer and educator who works in print, pages and pixels.
 With an MFA from RISD in 2014, his work focuses on algorithmic form and where graphic design meets the humanities.
-He has wrangled anamorphic text for The New York Times Magazine and created a film advocating for budget increases for Toronto’s public library system.
+He has wrangled anamorphic text for The NYT Magazine and created a film advocating for budget increases for Toronto’s public library system.
 An Assistant Professor in the design department at OCAD University, Ali is skeptical of the acronyms UX and UI.

 ¶ Ivona Kučerová, Hamilton